outagelab/outagelab/docs/docs/intro/index.md

 - Responding with a chosen HTTP failure status code
 - Adding latency to HTTP requests

-Additional failure modes
+Additional failure modes will continue to be added depending on user demand.

 ### Do I have to add code to my app?

 Only a line or two of code to configure and start it.
+After that, all failure injection is automated and only needs to be configured in the UI.

 ### How does it compare to other reliability/chaos testing tools?